Analyzing the Differentially Private Theil-Sen Estimator for Simple Linear Regression: Conclusion

 \section{Conclusion}

 In this work, we analyze the theoretical privacy and utility guarantees of \texttt{DPTheilSen}.
-We provide convergence bounds, offer insight into hyperparameter selection, and show how to produce differentially private confidence intervals.
-We plan to provide finite-sample analyses for all the variants of this algorithm.
-In the future, we hope to analyze the optimality of these algorithms and extend them to the setting of multivariate linear regression.
+We provide finite-sample convergence bounds, offer insight into hyperparameter selection, and show how to produce differentially private confidence intervals.
+Future work should analyze the optimality of these algorithms and extend the confidence intervals to multivariate settings.

+\acks{We thank Daniel Alabi, Audra McMillan, and Adam Smith for discussions that motivated this work.
+We also thank Cynthia Dwork and James Honaker for helpful conversations at an early stage of this work, and Ryan Cumings-Menon and others at the Fields Institute Privacy Workshop in Summer 2022 for helpful comparisons with related work on robust regression.

+SV was supported by a Simons Investigator Award and JS was supported by the Columbia Data Science Institute Fellowship.
+Both authors were supported by Cooperative Agreement CB20ADR0160001 with the Census Bureau.
+The views expressed in this paper are those of the authors and not those of the U.S. Census Bureau or any other sponsor.